Symmetry-preserving calculation of pion light-front wave functions: Introduction

 \section{Introduction}

-The pion is Nature's most fundamental Nambu-Goldstone boson.
-It is also the lightest strongly interacting particle, \textit{viz}.\ a meson built from light valence quark + antiquark degrees of freedom.
+The physical pion is Nature's most fundamental (near) Nambu-Goldstone boson -- only the small light quark current mass disturbs its Nambu-Goldstone character \cite{Horn:2016rip}.
+Owing to that small mass, it is also the lightest strongly interacting particle, \textit{viz}.\ a meson built from light valence quark + antiquark degrees of freedom.
 Resolving this dichotomy has long been a goal of high-energy nuclear and particle physics.
 Now, with the dawning of an era of high-energy, high-luminosity facilities \cite{Denisov:2018unj, Aguilar:2019teb, Brodsky:2020vco, Chen:2020ijn, Anderle:2021wcy, Arrington:2021biu, Quintans:2022utc, Lu:2025bnm}, it becomes realistic to think of producing detailed maps of pion structure and therewith validating modern theoretical pictures of the pion \cite{Horn:2016rip, Roberts:2021nhw}; so, an explanation of a basic feature of Nature may finally be within reach.

 A path to an understanding of the structure of a quantum system is provided by the object's wave function.
 The Schr\"odinger wave function associated with a nonrelativistic system is a probability amplitude.
 It can be computed using a Lippmann-Schwinger equation.
-In Poincar\'e-invariant quantum field theory (PIQFT), the equivalent of the latter is the Bethe-Salpeter equation \cite{Salpeter:1951sz}.
-However, owing to the special features of PIQFT -- in particular, the loss of particle number conservation -- the Poincar\'e-covariant Bethe-Salpeter wave function does not admit interpretation as a probability amplitude.
+In Poincar\'e-invariant quantum field theory, the equivalent of the latter is the Bethe-Salpeter equation \cite{Salpeter:1951sz}.
+However, owing to the special features of such theories -- in particular, the loss of particle number conservation -- the Poincar\'e-covariant Bethe-Salpeter wave function does not admit interpretation as a probability amplitude.